A Vector Monotonicity Assumption for Multiple Instruments: Response groups under vector monotonicity

-In this section I show that the assumption of vector monotonicity partitions the population of interest into a set of well-defined ``compliance groups''.
-These groups generalize the familiar taxonomy of always-takers, never-takers, and compliers from the case of a single binary instrument.
-Providing a characterization of the groups will be necessary to state the main identification result in Section \ref{idsec}.
+To set the stage for analysis of identification under VM, I in this section show that VM partitions the population of interest into a set of groups that generalize the familiar taxonomy of ``always-takers'', ``never-takers'', and ``compliers'' from \citet{Imbens2018}, and also nests a taxonomy of six groups introduced by MTW for the case of two binary instruments.

-To simplify notation, let us define a random variable $G_i$ corresponding to an individual's entire vector of counterfactual treatments $\{D_i(z)\}_{z \in \mathcal{Z}}$.
-For example, with a single binary instrument $G_i=\textit{``always-taker''}$ indicates that $D_i(0)=D_i(1)=1$. $G_i$ will be referred to as unit $i$'s ``compliance group''.
-Compliance groups partition individuals in the population based on upon their selection behavior under all counterfactual values of the instruments.
-Let $\mathcal{G}$ be the support of $G_i$.
-We can think of VM as a restriction on which compliance groups are allowed in the population, or equivalently a restriction on $\mathcal{G}$.
-As a final bit of notation, we will denote as $\mathcal{D}_g(z)$ the potential treatments function $D_i(z)$ that is common to all units sharing a value $g$ of $G_i$.
+To simplify notation, let $G_i$ represent an individual's entire vector of counterfactual treatments $\{D_i(\mathbf{z})\}_{\mathbf{z} \in \mathcal{Z}}$.
+For example, with a single binary instrument $G_i=\textit{always-taker}$ indicates that $D_i(0)=D_i(1)=1$.
+I refer to $G_i$ as unit $i$'s ``response group''.\footnote{This language follows \citet{Lee2020}. \citet{Heckman2018} use \textit{response-types} or \textit{strata}.} Response groups partition individuals in the population based on their selection behavior over all counterfactual values of the instruments.
+VM can be thought of as a restriction on the support $\mathcal{G}$ of $G_i$, limiting the types of response groups that can coexist in the population.

+While this section describes the structure of $\mathcal{G}$ under VM when the instruments are each binary, Appendix \ref{alternative} shows how one can re-code a set of discrete but non-binary instruments as a larger number of binary instruments, while preserving VM.
+Also without loss of generality, let us let the value labeled ``1'' for each binary instrument be the direction in which potential treatments are increasing.
+These ``up'' values might be predicted ex-ante, but by Proposition \ref{VMtest} they are also empirically identified from the propensity score function.